SongLibing/songlibing.github.io/_posts/2026-07-16-mysql-large-transaction-binlog-transmission-en.md

 > This article is also available in Chinese: [中文版](/posts/mysql-large-transaction-binlog-transmission/).
 Browse [all English articles](/english/).
 {: .prompt-tip }

-Large transactions are a pain point in MySQL: they cause not only replication lag but also a host of stability problems.
+Large transactions are a notorious problem in MySQL: they cause not only replication lag but also stability problems.
 A previous article, *[MySQL Large Transaction Commit Optimization](https://mp.weixin.qq.com/s?__biz=MzIyMTQ1NDE0MQ==&mid=2247484449&idx=1&sn=d308f27938b563cb197964fbc2c9b6bd&scene=21#wechat_redirect)*, covered the problems a large transaction causes at commit time and the optimizations we made in AliSQL.
 This article looks at the problems a large transaction causes during semi-synchronous replication, and how AliSQL solves them.

 In *[MySQL Large Transaction Commit Optimization](https://mp.weixin.qq.com/s?__biz=MzIyMTQ1NDE0MQ==&mid=2247484449&idx=1&sn=d308f27938b563cb197964fbc2c9b6bd&scene=21#wechat_redirect)* we noted that writing the binlog when a large transaction commits can produce strange slow queries like these: